How to Convert PNC Bank Statements to Excel, CSV, and QBO

 Financial DocumentsBank StatementsExcelPNCPDF conversionbank reconciliation

 Digital banking is now the default.
-According to the American Bankers Association's 2024 consumer banking survey, 55% of U.S. bank customers use a mobile app as their primary account management method, the highest level since ABA began tracking in 2017.
+According to the FDIC's 2023 National Survey of Unbanked and Underbanked Households, 70.5% of banked households used an off-site channel as their primary account access method in 2023, and 48.3% used mobile banking.
 Yet PNC Financial Services still delivers monthly statements as static PDFs.
 For accountants, bookkeepers, and small business finance teams who need to export PNC transactions to Excel for reconciliation or accounting software import, this leaves a gap between PNC's digital portal and the structured data their workflows actually require.

 This guide walks through your options end to end: PNC's native transaction export formats and their limitations, workarounds for the 90-day CSV restriction, and how to convert statement PDFs into structured spreadsheet data using AI-powered extraction when native exports fall short.
 If you work with multiple banks beyond PNC, our general guide to converting bank statements to Excel covers the broader picture.